kbro237/kbro237.github.io/_posts/2017-06-12-hungry-boy.md

 By chance, I happened to cross paths with Sonny himself as I was delicately navigating the crowded barn.
 He looked down at my overloaded plate and then at the 150 pound awkward 18-year-old holding it and said, in at least six syllables of deep southern drawl, "Hungry, boy?"

-I grinned sheepishly and said, Yeah."
+I grinned sheepishly and said, "Yeah."

 He said, "You better finish that plate, you hear?"